mfcochauxlaberge/karigo/README.md

 ### Log

+The log is an ordered and append-only sequence of transactions.

+Such a log makes a lot of tasks easier:

+ - Replicate and synchronize the data
+ - Replay the transactions to benchmark performance
+ - Trigger events when a resource, field, or type is modified
+ - Build a simple and powerful test suite

+### Transaction

-Each request is appended to an ordered log.
-An entry in the log is simply a list of keys associated to some values.
-A key is a resource's field that will be set to the associated value.
+Each request modiying data results in a transaction appended to an ordered log.
+A transaction is a set of operations.
+An operation is the field of a resource and a value.
+Executing the operation means setting the resource's field to the value.

-### Transactions

-Each request that modifies at least one resource needs to append a transaction to the log.

 ## Documentation

-Documentation will be provided when the API is stable.
+Documentation will be provided when the API is more stable.

 ## Contributing

-Contributions are **not** accepted at the moment.
+Contributions are not accepted at the moment.